-His work has been shown in a number of international solo and group exhibitions, including Beyond Art Lectures, Whitstable Biennale, Tate Exchange/Tate Modern, London (2018); Limbo, Mana Contemporary, Miami (2017); Project Room, Casa Maauad, Mexico City (2017); CIFO Grant Program Exhibition, Cisneros Fontanals Art Foundation, Miami (2017); Antilles for the Antilleans, LACE, Los Angeles (2016); From public education, Carrillo Gil Art Museum, Mexico City (2016); Azotea: A double origin, Galería Agustina Ferreyra, San Juan, Puerto Rico (2015); On the surface, more than what is hidden from view, ATEA, Mexico City (2015); Between Utopia and Disenchantment, Bordas Garden, Cuernavaca, Mexico (2014); National Art Show , Museum of the Arsenal of the Old Spanish Marina, La Puntilla, San Juan (2013); Open at 8: Drawing Exhibition, White House Museum, San Juan (2013) and Landscape / Evident Project, White House Museum, San Juan (2012).
+Among his solo and group exhibitions are Beyond Art Lectures, Whitstable Biennale, Tate Exchange/Tate Modern, London (2018); Limbo, Mana Contemporary, Miami (2017); Project Room, Casa Maauad, Mexico City (2017); CIFO Grant Program Exhibition, Cisneros Fontanals Art Foundation, Miami (2017); Antilles for the Antilleans, LACE, Los Angeles (2016); From public education, Carrillo Gil Art Museum, Mexico City (2016); Azotea: A double origin, Galería Agustina Ferreyra, San Juan, Puerto Rico (2015); On the surface, more than what is hidden from view, ATEA, Mexico City (2015); Between Utopia and Disenchantment, Bordas Garden, Cuernavaca, Mexico (2014); National Art Show, Museum of the Arsenal of the Old Spanish Marina, La Puntilla, San Juan (2013); Open at 8: Drawing Exhibition, White House Museum, San Juan (2013) and Landscape / Evident Project, White House Museum, San Juan (2012).

-López’s publications include Caribbean Seedbed (Crater Invertido, Mexico City, 2016), Caribbean Prologue: A Trip through the Mexican Caribbean (self-published, 2016) and Caribbean.
-Together Apart.
-Contemporary Artists from (Part of) the Caribbean (Fabrica, 2014).
+López’s publications include Caribbean Seedbed (Crater Invertido, 2016), Caribbean Prologue: A Trip through the Mexican Caribbean (self-published, 2016) and Caribbean: Together Apart: Contemporary Artists from (parts of) the Caribbean (Fabrica, 2014).

 He received a grant from the CIFO Commission and Grant Program, Cisneros Fontanals Art Foundation, Miami (2017).
 He was also an Alice C. Cole ’42 Fellow, Wellesley College, Wellesley, US (2016–2017) and a Fellow of the 4th edition of Arte Actual, Bancomer-MACG Foundation, Mexico City (2014–2015).
 He earned his BFA in sculpture with a minor in industrial design from Escuela de Artes Plásticas de Puerto Rico (EAP), San Juan (2013).